-Currently the prehistoric art is studied with the methods of the "history of the art", that are not apt to the study of the prehistoric art.
+Currently the prehistoric art is studied with the methods of "history of the art", which are not appropriate for the study of prehistoric art.

-In order to become aware of the difficulty in which are the studies of the prehistoric art, it is sufficient to analyze how much have made the other sciences that study the Man.
+In order to realize the uneasiness in which the studies on the prehistoric art are found, it is sufficient to analyze how much have made the other sciences that study the Man.

-The Paleoanthropology, through the study of the fossil remains, gives to us a complete picture of the evolutive process of the man and all over in the world, with continuous updatings, result of always new discoveries.
+Paleoanthropology, through the study of fossil remains, gives us a complete picture of the evolutionary process of man all over the world, with continuous updates, as a result of new findings.

-For the prehistoric art, instead, there are no studies of whole.
-In order to having a general vision of the prehistoric art, a book does not exist, because a science of the prehistoric art does not exist, and therefore, who wants to be documented, must consult some hundred of books.
+For the prehistoric art, instead, there are not studies of entirety.
+In order to have a general vision of the prehistoric art, a book does not exist, because a science of the prehistoric art does not exist, and therefore, who wants to be documented, must consult some hundred of books.

-For it, who loves the prehistoric art (scientist, amateur and owner of website of prehistoric art), is invited to contribute to the foundation of the Paleoarteology.
+Because of this, those who love prehistoric art (scholars, amateurs, and owners of prehistoric art websites) are invited to contribute to the foundation of Paleoarteology.

 SUGGESTIONS IN ORDER TO CONSTRUCT THE PALEOARTEOLOGY

-To him who wants to participate to the foundation of the "science of the prehistoric art", we give some suggestions about these that could be the methods and the criteria of definition, which, however, can be accepted all or in part; indeed, we hope that the participants add many suggestions on the base of their experience.
+For who want to participate to the foundation of the "science of the prehistoric art", we give some suggestions about those that could be the methods and the criteria of setting, that, however, can be accepted all or in part; rather, we hope that the participants add many suggestions of theirs based on their experience..

-1) The Paleoarteology would have to comprise the Paleolithic, the Mesolithic, the Neolithic, the Age of the Metals, and the Ethnography until our days.
-They would remain excluded the peoples with writing, appanage of the "history of the art".
+1) The Paleoarteology would have to include the Paleolithic, the Mesolithic, the Neolithic, the Age of Metals, and the Ethnography up to our days.
+The peoples with writing would remain excluded, pertaining to the "history of the art".

 2) Object of study of the Paleoarteology would be the sculpture, the paintings in cave and outside cave, the rock graffiti, the menhir, the dolmen, the first architecture, the decorated tools, the ceramics, etc.

-5) A lot important is the Linguistic (the writing), the most ancient of the sciences.
-This science does not regard the Prehistory, but traces its limits.
-An example: recently, in a conference near the International Institute of Studi Liguri of Genova, we have learned about the inscription of celtic names in Etruscan writing on works of prehistoric art of people without writing of northern Italy.
-Therefore, co-existence of different art and religions, between three people in contact, probably for commercial causes .
+5) Very important is Linguistics (writing), the most ancient of the sciences.
+This science does not concern the Prehistory, but it traces the limit of it.
+An example: recently, in a conference near the International Institute of Ligurian Studies of Genoa, we have known about the inscription of celtic names in etruscan writing on works of prehistoric art of peoples without writing of the northern Italy.
+Therefore, coexistence of different art and religions, between three peoples in contact, probably for commercial reasons.

-6) Have to be promoted regional, continental and intercontinental parallelisms, both for affinity, and for diversity.
-As an example : Valcamonica, Northern Italy (130,000 petroglyphs ), with a people without writing but specialized in the working of the wrought iron (weapons, tools, etc).
-They have been found trades relations with Mycene (Peloponneso, Greece).
-The Camuni and the Myceneans had different religions and different artistic applications.
-The Myceneans had sculptures of divinities all equal, therefore "idolatry".
-Therefore, co-existence of different art and religions, between two peoples (civilizations) in contact.
+6) Regional, continental and intercontinental parallels should be promoted, both in terms of affinity and diversity.
+For example : Valcamonica, North Italy (130,000 rock graffiti), with a people without writing but specialized in the working of the wrought iron (weapons, tools, etc.).
+They have been found commercial relations with Mycene (Peloponneso, Greece).
+Camunians and Myceneans had different religions and different artistic works.
+The Micenei had sculptures of divinities all the same, therefore "idolatry".
+Then, coexistence of art and different religions, between two people (civilizations) in contact.

-7) The Paleoarteology must program the study of the evolution of the art.
-This evolution, however, does not concern all the components of the art work, which are many.
-We cite alone three: the represented subject depends from the religion, therefore, if changes the religion, changes the subject; the style, that is the stylistic deformation, does not have evolution, but only transformation, and does not have quality, at least in our opinion; the working technique, instead, has evolution, in how much in the time we can see improvements of the quality of the art work.
-The connections between the works of art of a civilization with those of an other, from which it is believed that this can derivate, are not made from the whole of the art works, but from the several components of every work of art.
+7) Paleoarteology must program the study of the evolution of art.
+This evolution, however, does not concern all the components of the work of art, that are many.
+We cite only three of them: the represented subject depends from the religion, therefore if the religion changes, the subject changes; the style, that is the stylistic deformation, does not have evolution, but only transformation, and it does not have quality (at least according to us); the working technique, instead, has evolution, in how much with the time we assist to improvements of the quality of the work of art.

-8) In order to construct the Paleoarteology it is necessary, also, see again all the studies on the prehistoric art made in the past, nothing must be considered obsolete, at most there are to see again the datings, and rediscussing the interpretations.
+8) In order to construct the Paleoarteology it is necessary, also, to review all the prehistoric art studies made in the past, nothing must be considered obsolete, at most, the datings must be reviewed, and the interpretations rediscussed.

-9) In the publication of photographies of prehistoric art it is necessary to put complete figure captions comprising:
+9) When publishing photographs of prehistoric art it is necessary to put complete captions that include :

-- explanation of the represented subject (e.g.: man with arc, taurus in race, etc.)
+- explanation of the represented subject (example: man with arc, running bull, etc.)

-- shape of artistic expression (e.g.: sculpture, graffito, etc.)
+- form of artistic expression (example: sculpture, graffito, etc)

 - dating (if it is known)

-- attribution of the material culture (e.g.: Mesolithic, Neolithic, etc.)
+- attribution of the material culture (example: Mesolithic, Neolithic, etc.)

-- the people who have produced it (e.g.: Celts, Ligurians, etc.)
+- the people who has produced it (example: Celts, Liguri, etc.)

-10) In the publication of photographies of prehistoric art it is necessary to previlegiate the more meaningful works of a period, instead talk, then the aesthetic appreciation.
-Moreover, to avoid the photographies of single particulars of the art work.
-Every work must be photographed complete, and, in the case of sculptures, if they have images on more sides, all must be photographed.
+10) In the publication of photographies of prehistoric art it is necessary to privilege the more meaningful works of a period, instead of more aesthetic ones.
+First the scientific argument must be there, then the aesthetic appreciation.
+Also, avoid photographs of only details of the artwork.
+Each work must be photographed complete, and, for sculptures, if there are images in many parts, they must all be photographed.

-1) Who wants to patecipare to the foundation of a Paleoarteology must send his proposals to us, or to communicate if he approves the 10 expressed suggestions or some of these, bringing eventual modifications or addings.
-We have been synthetic, but in order to determine exactly some methods, criteria of classification and constructing a general picture of the evolution of the art, it is necessary to widen a lot what we have written, and is necessary the experience of all.
+1) Who wants to patecipare to the foundation of the Paleoarteology must send his proposals to us, or to communicate if he approves the 10 expressed suggestions or some of these, providing possible modifications or addings.
+We have been synthetic, but in order to determine exactly the methods, the criteria of classification and to construct a general picture of the evolution of art, it is necessary to amplify much what we have written, and the experience of all is needed.

-Writing to us, please say the BELONGING NATION (e.g.: France, Japan, etc), and, if you are available TO SUMMARIZE the MAILS that will arrive to us from your Nation.
-It is important that at least one person for Nation produces a synthesis of mails of his Nation.
+Writing to us, please say the BELONGING NATION (e.g.: France, Japan, etc), and, if you could summarize the mail from your country.
+It is important that at least one person from each Nation produce a summary of their Nation's mails.

-The several websites must obviously take contact between them and with us for the sorting of the mails .
+The web sites must, of course, make contact with each other and with us for the sorting of the mails .

-3) The mails of the participants must be sended to the websites WITHIN SEPTEMBER, 30, 2002.
+3) Participants' mails must be sent to the sites NO LATER THAN SEPTEMBER 30, 2002.

-4) The people in charge to summarize the mails of every Nation, will receive mails every time arrived to the website.
-These summaries will have to be ready WITHIN NOVEMBER, 15, 2002, better if before, and will have to be sent to all the websites attending to it, that, if they want, can begin to publish them.
+4) The people in charge of summarizing the mails from each Nation will receive mails whenever they arrive at the websites.
+These summaries will have to be done WITHIN NOVEMBER 15, 2002, better if before, and will have to be sent to all the websites that deal with them, that, if they want, can begin to publish them. .

-5) This program is set up for being AUTOMANAGED BY SCIENTISTS, AMATEURS and OWNERS OF WEBSITES OF PREHISTORIC ART, then these summaries will have to be transmitted, through the several websites, to persons who make the summary of the mails of every Nation of the own Continent, in order to obtain the proposals from AFRICA, AMERICA, ASIA, EUROPE, OCEANIA.
+5) This program is set up to be SELF MANAGED BY SCHOLARS, AMATEURS AND OWNERS OF WEBSITES OF PREHISTORIC ART, so these summaries will have to be transmitted, through the several web sites, to people that will summarize the mails from every Nation of their Continent, so as to obtain the proposals from AFRICA, AMERICA, ASIA, EUROPE, OCEANIA.

-6) It will follow a summary of the proposals of the five Continents.
+6) A summary of proposals from the five Continents will follow.

-7) The participants to the foundation of the Palearteologia, both the persons and the websites, will be enrolled in a Album in memory of this event.
+7) Participants in the Paleoarteology Foundation, both individuals and websites, will be entered in an Albo in memory of this event.

-8) All the results will be published on the Liguria Paleolithic Art Magazine
+8) All the results will be published in the Liguria Paleolithic Art Magazine.

-9) For further information, and in order to send the mail with your opinions: e-mail
+9) For further information, and to send the mails with your opinions, please contact:

 Prof. Licia Filingeri